ubuntu-flutter-community/yaru_tutorial/README.md

   }
   ```

-Since yaru_widgets also modified the Linux specific files we did not look into (yet) you need to restart the app this time completely.
+Since yaru also modified the Linux specific files we did not look into (yet) you need to restart the app this time completely.

 - Stop it, and start it again.